Shopping Cart

 Covid-19 and body freedom

-Something else to ponder now, what with Covid-19 virus: While today's mandatory public dress no doubt had countless contributing reasons for evolving over long millennia -- modesty, protection from elements, unfriendly others, TOO friendly others, vanity, playing dress-up, work safety, moral guilt trips, ad infinitum -- it perhaps is also in part a holdover of periodic pandemics raging throughout history and pre-history.
+Something else to ponder since the recent Covid-19 phenomenon (see image below): While today's mandatory public dress no doubt had countless contributing reasons for evolving over long millennia -- modesty, protection from elements, unfriendly others, TOO friendly others, vanity, playing dress-up, work safety, moral guilt trips, ad infinitum -- it's perhaps also in part a holdover of periodic pandemics raging throughout history and pre-history.

-So,for many reasons, some valid, others irrational or arbitrary, mandatory public dress became the iron-clad law of the land and minimal hallmark of civilized behavior.
+So, for many reasons, some valid, others irrational or arbitrary, mandatory public dress became the iron-clad law of the land and rudimentary hallmark of civilized behavior.

-Not being allowed to get free of clearly unneeded clothes in nature, especially during nice weather, seems purely nuts...anti-life.
-And so, since advent of modern body freedom movement, which began at start of last century in Europe and migrated to the US in late 1920s, many have opted to low-keyly rebel against the fading paradigm equating mandatory public cover-up with socially acceptable, moral behavior.
+Not being allowed to get free of unneeded clothes in nature, especially during nice weather, seems purely nuts...anti-life, even.
+And so, since the advent of modern body freedom movement beginning at the start of the last century in Europe and migrating to the US in late 1920s, many have opted to low-keyly rebel against the fading paradigm equating mandatory public cover-up with socially acceptable, moral behavior.

-And for 17 years Stewart's became one of the few rare freebody oasises (oasi?) for open-minded locals and travelers alike to take a break from perma-dressed mentality.
+For 17 years Stewart's had become one of the few rare freebody oasises (oasi?) for open-minded locals and travelers alike to take a break from the prevailing downer perma-dressed mentality.

 "The owners can do whatever they want"

 In most any other business operation, sure.
-But the realm has long been exceptional.
-With its dedicated, nonprofit-in-spirit, serving-the-greater-good-of-humanity history of championing a genuinely health-minded culture, in effect a de facto public trust, any 'owners' can realistically only be wise stewards and honor place's authentic healing and public institution nature.
+But the realm has always been exceptional.
+With its dedicated, nonprofit-in-spirit, serving-the-greater-good-of-humanity history of championing a genuine health-minded culture -- in effect, a de facto public trust -- that any 'owners' can realistically only be wise stewards and honor place's longtime (if sometimes wobbly in recent decades) authentic healing focus and dedication the general public's well being.

-Anything else is foolish-steward fantasyland, an indifferent betrayal to the legions of devastated former supporters and beneficiaries, having selfishly turned their backs on the place's legacy.
+Anything else is a foolish-steward fantasyland, an indifferent betrayal to the legions of devastated former supporters and beneficiaries, for having selfishly turned their backs on the place's noble-minded legacy.

 Yes it's complicated

-No argument, public nudity is a profoundly complex, controversial and convoluted subject.
+No argument, public nudity is a profoundly complex, controversial, convoluted subject.
 Deep societal conditioning from infancy on teaches that the bare physical body is indecent, offensive, unhygienic, and/or too arousing to be revealed in everyday public.
-This ingrained mindset in turn affects respective comfort zones in mutually adverse ways whenever the nude and clothed share space -- IF group energies aren't open-minded and positive and, in case of our Springs, supported by a mindful stewardship.
+This deeply ingrained mindset in turn affects respective comfort zones in mutually adverse ways whenever the nude and clothed share space -- IF group energies aren't open-minded and positive and, in the case of our Springs, supported by a mindful stewardship.

 "Being naked with others in a safe non-sexual environment provides a rare opportunity to quiet the negative voice about our bodies and stand simultaneously in our vulnerability and in our power, reclaiming for ourselves our own unique beauty and clarity that we are lovable exactly as we are...